-I plan on editing the review over the weekend to walk back some of my previous thoughts.
+I plan on editing our full Disney’s Contemporary Resort Review soon to walk back some of my previous thoughts.
 Not because I want to revise history and not admit that I’m wrong (the whole point of this post is to say “I was wrong/I’ve changed my mind”), but because I’m constantly editing posts as my opinions change and “evolve” so posts can serve as my current take on various aspects of Walt Disney World.

 Well, it turns out that is exactly the case.
-With this stay in the Tower, I spent a lot more time in the room and resort (it was for a D23 weekend event that was being held at the Contemporary), and really felt I got the chance to enjoy the resort.
+With this stay in the Tower, I spent a lot more time in the room and resort, and really felt I got the chance to enjoy the hotel.
 I spent a lot of time on the balcony looking out over Bay Lake, watching the sunset over the water, trying to catch a peak of IllumiNations in the distance to the south (without much success), and watching the Electrical Water Pageant.

 I also spent more time than I care to admit leaning over the railing outside of our room watching the monorails pass (they really ought to put bar stools out there!)–actually, I have no problem admitting to that.
 I think virtually every adult who has grown up as a Walt Disney World fan has childhood memories of staying in the fancy hotel the monorails pass through.
 Suffice to say, the overall experience of staying in the Tower was so much better than the Garden Wing.

 The kicker, naturally, is money.
 A Tower room with a Bay Lake view costs around $200 more than the cheapest room in the Garden Wing.
 Want a Magic Kingdom view?
 You’re looking at another $100 on top of that.
-We’re talking peak prices over $800 on the high end of the spectrum, versus Garden Wing rooms mostly in the upper $400 range (although that spikes to $600 for some dates).
+We’re talking peak prices over $900 on the high end of the spectrum, versus Garden Wing rooms mostly in the $500 range (although that spikes to over $600 for some dates).

-Fortunately, the D23 event offered a great convention rate, and I shared the room with a few other people, so my grand total for the 4-night stay in the Tower was $302.
+Fortunately, we were visiting for an event that offered a great convention rate, and I shared the room with a few other people, so my personal total for the 4-night stay in the Tower was ~$300.
 Still, I can recognize that this isn’t what most people will be paying, and if I were paying for the entire room out of pocket at a regular rate, I’d be more inclined to balk at the price.

 The criticism remains about the theme of the room itself, I just found it mattered to me a lot less when in the Tower.
 It skews too much towards generic chic luxury for my taste, and the rooms look like something you might find at any upper-mid level chain.
 This could easily be a Wyndham, which is a bit disconcerting when you’re paying Disney prices.